Tega Tea’s new Champagne of Tea

 What does it taste like?

 The same Darjeeling tea from the same plantation will taste different depending on when it’s harvested.
 These periodic harvests span the tea growing season, punctuated by the regular high mountain rains.
-From the first to the last harvest, the general flavor trend is light and delicate to robust and full-bodied.
-The second harvest from the more mature plant is where the big wine-like flavors come out, but the highly prized first harvest, which uses the very youngest leaves, is where you can find some really interesting, delicate, and smooth arboreal-minty-fresh mountain air flavors.
+From the first to the last harvest, the general flavour trend is light and delicate to robust and full-bodied.
+The second harvest from the more mature plant is where the big wine-like flavours come out, but the highly prized first harvest, which uses the very youngest leaves, is where you can find some really interesting, delicate, and smooth arboreal-minty-fresh mountain air flavours.

 A first harvest Darjeeling has a satisfying balance of sweetness and astringency that’s often hard to find in good tea.
 The ideal Darjeeling is pleasantly astringent and optimistically bright in both taste and colour; it’ll be sweet, fragrant, and astringent in equal turns, easy going so you can just drink and enjoy, but complicated enough to keep your interest piqued.
 Once you get a taste of the good stuff, you won't want to go back to your less interesting teas.